Types & Handles

 int kvstore_open_v2( const char *zFilename, /* path to file; NULL = in-memory */ KVStore **ppKV, /* out: handle */ const KVStoreConfig *pConfig /* NULL = all defaults */ );

 Open or create a database with full configuration control.
 Pass NULL for pConfig to use all defaults (WAL mode, NORMAL sync, 8 MB cache).
+Returns KVSTORE_AUTH_FAILED if the file is an encrypted store — use kvstore_open_encrypted instead.

 /* default open */